Two U.S., one British personnel killed in Iraq rocket attack: officials

-WASHINGTON (Reuters) - Two American personnel and one from Britain were killed and about a dozen people were wounded when 15 small rockets hit Iraq’s Taji military camp north of Baghdad on Wednesday, two U.S. officials told Reuters, citing early information.
+WASHINGTON (Reuters) - Two American personnel and one from Britain were killed, and about a dozen people were wounded when 15 small rockets hit Iraq’s Taji military camp north of Baghdad on Wednesday, two U.S. officials told Reuters, citing preliminary information.

-The officials said it was too soon to assign blame.
-Any indication that Iran-backed militia were responsible could spark a new round of confrontation between the United States and Iran.
+The officials said it was too early to assign blame, but any indication that Iran-backed militia were responsible could ignite a new round of military escalation between the United States and Iran.

-The last military escalation led to a U.S. strike in January that killed top Iranian general Qassem Soleimani, which, in turn, led Iran to fire missiles at a base in Iraq hosting U.S. forces, leaving more than 100 troops with brain injuries.

-U.S. Secretary of State Mike Pompeo has argued the strike was necessary to deter Iran from additional attacks.
+The officials, speaking on condition of anonymity, declined to quantify the number of troops and military contractors among the dead and wounded and noted that the information was just coming in and could change.
+Initial battlefield reports often contain inaccuracies.

 Earlier on Wednesday, the Iraqi military said no casualties had been reported in the attack.